Stenoperla prasina: Behaviour and life history

 The female lays up to 75 dark brown eggs each of which is covered by a thick film that dissolves in under a day.
 The eggs are disbursed at the water surface and then sink to attach to submerged rocks and or detritus.
 Larvae are found in running streams and rivers throughout the year.
 The larvae are fast moving and can hide itself from predators amongst stones on the bottoms of the streams in which it lives.
 When ready to change into an adult insect the larva climbs out of its stream and clings to a plant or rock.
 Once its exoskeleton has dried its back cracks open and the adult emerges, ready to expand and dry its wings.
 The adult is on the wing from October to March.
 Adults of this species can be observed flying at dusk and are attracted to light.

 Hosts

-The larger larvae of this species are known to predate other invertebrates, particular species within the family Ephemeridae, that inhabit streams and river beds.
+The larger larvae of this species are known to predate other invertebrates, particular species within the order Ephemeroptera, that inhabit streams and river beds.
 Larvae appear to show a preference for species within the Zephlebia genus as well as Ameletopsis perscitus.

 Adults of this species feed on sooty mould fungi as well as pollen grains, spores of tree ferns such as Cyathea medullaris and Cyathea smithii, and other plant detritus.
 Further research is needed to judge the importance of sooty moulds as a food source for S. prasina and also whether it plays a role as a vector assisting honeydew to be eaten by S. prasina.